ekkis/js-prototypes/string.md

   'sample text'.tee('t', {argIsPath: true}) // the option forces the argument to serve as a path
   ```

+  Additionally, by default the `tee` command appends to files.
+To clobber, pass the option
+  `{clobber: true}`

   The `ls` command accepts two optional parameters, a filter (a regular expression) to match
   names against, and an options object, which is passed to the underlying `fs.readdirSync()`
   method.
 Options may be passed without supplying a regular expression and vice-versa.
 If